Spokane Valley Cycle Celebration

 • Ride Right unless passing and yield to others, especially pedestrians.

 • Slow down when approaching and then passing others;

 • Let people know well in advance if you're passing them.
 Use a bell or say "on your left" loudly enough that they can respond.
 Some people wear "ear buds" when on the trail and cannot hear you at all.
 Be careful with these folks!

-• Be especially careful of pets; they're supposed to be leashed, but sometime they aren't.
+• Be especially careful of pets; they are supposed to be leashed, but sometime they are not.

 • Children on small bikes and scooters are unpredictable.
 Give them a lot of room when you pass.